Welcome to UMD

 - This is a previously used UMD-owned computer that has been reassigned to you.

 - Laptop: Walk in to the EIT Service Desk (EGR 0123) for configuration.
+Laptops must be picked up by the person who will be regularly logging into and using the device in order for first-time logon to configure correctly.

 - Desktop: Schedule a pickup/setup appointment by emailing eit-help@umd.edu.